JarateKing/Github-Markdown-Snippets/README.md

 # HTML

+Github flavored markdown supports HTML tags and attributes, and is useful for advanced techniques within markdown.
+There's a whitelist of supported tags and attributes however, and the HTML that is usable is very restrictive.

 ## Tags

 ```h1 h2 h3 h4 h5 h6 h7 h8 br b i strong em a pre code img tt